Richard Murphey, 9/13/2018

 Some seed or earlier stage investors may not be as focused on data (or you may not have much), and may want to spend more time on your market, platform, team etc., but you always need to be prepared to talk about your data.

 You can present a variety of types of data, but try to do so in a way that tells a story and pre-emptively addresses any obvious questions.
 Types of data you can use include:

 Describe the design of the study: disease model, test agents, controls, endpoints, blinding / randomization, etc. Can also discuss rationale behind certain decisions: why you selected this model, endpoint, etc. Then present the data.
 You don't need all the figures you'd include in a publication; just show enough to get the main conclusions across.
 It can be as simple as this for an initial pitch:

 This format is obviously just illustrative, but the content is good.
 When you raise money you are essentially "selling" a value-inflecting milestone.
-Often Series A investors these days will want to fund through your first Phase 1/2 human proof of concept study.
+Often Series A investors these days will want to fund through your first Phase 1/2 human proof of concept study, or at least through a good chunk of preclinical development.
 If you are still a ways out from that milestone, break it into submilestones like Rubius does: finalize trial design, scale-up to clinical manufacturing, complete IND-enabling studies.
 If you are earlier than that, talk about the key animal studies you'll do, timing for selecting and optimizing leads, getting partnerships, etc.